Five essential onboarding documents every new hire needs

 3. Training and Development Plan

-Offering a structured approach to moving up is an overlooked part of onboarding.
-Training plans also help new hires acquire the necessary skills they may lack in certain areas.
+An overlooked part of onboarding is showing a structured path to progression.
+Training plans also help new hires acquire the necessary skills they may lack in certain areas and build a more inclusive work environment.

 What to include in your employee training and development plan: